 Fire Alarm System Design

-Fire alarm systems consist of a variety of different pieces of technology that work in conjunction to notify people – both occupants within the facility, as well as fireman and police – when a potential fire has broken out inside the premises.
-Normally a fire alarm system will have smoke detectors and/or heat detectors scattered throughout the facility that to detect when smoke, fire, or carbon monoxide is present.
+Fire alarm systems consist of a variety of different pieces of technology that all work in conjunction to notify people – both occupants within the facility, as well as fireman and police – when a potential fire has broken out inside the premises.
+And when it comes to fire safety, every second counts!
+Normally a fire alarm system will have smoke detectors and/or heat detectors scattered throughout the facility that to detect when smoke, fire, or carbon monoxide are present.
 When a potential fire is sensed by the system, an alarm is triggered throughout the building, which normally will be an audio alarm by way of bells, speakers, horns, or voice evacuation messages.
-At the same time, modern fire alarm systems will also notify the local fire and police agencies of the outbreak, thereby allowing the fastest possible response time.
+At the same time, modern fire alarm systems will notify the local fire and police agencies of the outbreak, thereby allowing the fastest possible response time.

 Early Detection Technology